BoYanSTKO/Web-Map-Workshop/README.md

 tells the page that "mapid" is the id for the map content and the html page will look for the "map.js" javascript file.
 This is the file that we will be editing to do all the web mapping magic.

 ## About
 This is a brief tutorial for web mapping using [Mapzen](https://mapzen.com/products/maps/ "Mapzen") API presented on May 11th, 2017 during the weekly meeting of the Geography Club at UCSB.
 The purpose of this tutorial is to introduce the state-of-the-art web mapping technologies to students who are unfamiliar with web mapping.
-It is based on the [tutorials](http://leafletjs.com/examples.html "leaflet").
+It is based on the [Leaflet tutorials](http://leafletjs.com/examples.html "leaflet").
 ## Credits
 [Bo Yan](https://github.com/BoYanSTKO "Bo Yan")